vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 Khecari literally means that which moves in the sky or empty  space.
 Kha or 'empty-space' is a symbol of consciousness.
 There are four kinds of Khecari mudra.
 One kind is the mudra  referred to in Ha/ha-yoga-pradipika.
 It consists in turning the  tongue backward towards the palate inside the cranium.
 The  second kind is the one described by K~emaraja in Siva-Siitra

-vimarsini under siitra 5 of the 2nd section.
+vimarśinī under siitra 5 of the 2nd section.

 "A yogi should be seated in the padmasana (lotus posture)  erect like a stick and should then fix his mind on the navel and  should lead the mind up to kha-trayas or the three saktis (Sakti,  vyapini, and samana), situated in the space in the head.
 Holding  the mind in that state, he should move it forward with the above  triad.
 Putting himself in this condition, the great yogi acquires  movement in the head."